wrapperband/Tame-Delph-FloodRisk/README.md

 ![alt tag](Charts/Tame-delph-RateofLevelChgepDay.png)

 This chart shows the acceleration of river level, or how quickly the level change speed changes.
-It shows lower levels of acceleration at firts, increasing through 2015 - 2016, and reamaining high during the relatively low rainfall of 2018 - 2019.
+It shows lower levels of acceleration at first, increasing through 2015 - 2016, and reamaining high during the relatively low rainfall of 2018 - 2019.

 #### Tame river Delph, Acceleration of river levels increase from 2012 - 2019